The Wicked Lady (1983 film): Shooting

 "This is the only film I've ever enjoyed making," said Dunaway on set.
 "Everything I've done in the past has been so full of anguish, though that's partly my fault, I'm sure."
 She said the film "came at the right time for me.
 I needed something light after making Mommie Dearest, which was decidedly harrowing."

 The actor Mark Burns appeared in The Wicked Lady as King Charles II, but during the filming director Winner could not afford to pay him even the Equity union minimum fee.
 Burns told him to make a donation to the Police Memorial Trust, which was run by Winner.
 Years later, when Burns appeared at a magistrate's court on a charge of speeding, Winner, appearing as a character witness, told the bench that the actor had given "his entire fee" for a major film to the fund and Burns was subsequently discharged.

 Censorship

 The film included a scene where Dunaway's character Lady Barbara Skelton has a whip fight with Jackson's Girl (Marina Sirtis).
-The British censor insisted this scene be cut before the film was given an X certificate.
+The British censor insisted this scene be cut lest the film be given an X certificate.
 Winner got various colleagues to watch the film and write letters of protest to the censor in support of the film and the scene.
 These included Derek Malcolm, Kingsley Amis, Lindsay Anderson, and Fay Weldon.
 Winner's appeal was successful and the film was released uncut.